- Miss C Wells - Assistant Headteacher

 A summary of the specific Curriculum provision for Careers is outlined below:

-All Year 10 students also attend a two day enrichment event.
+All Year 10 students attend a one day enrichment event.
 This event is specifically aimed at preparation for applying for jobs and college placements plus interview preparation and techniques.
 This includes a mock interview and debriefing session with contacts from local industry and the wider school community.

 All students in Year 10 complete one week of work experience, to develop a greater understanding of the world of work and identify the links between the skills used and developed in school, and those necessary in the workplace.
 Bishop Ramsey School has an excellent reputation among local employers for the high level of maturity and commitment of our pupils on work experience.